-Take the case of Paul Nash, typical of the many artists who were psychologically scarred by their experiences during 1914-18.
-Nash spent the early 1920s recovering from ‘war strain’ at Dymchurch on the edge of Romney Marsh, where he painted a series of bleak, despairing landscapes; there are stories of him staring fixedly out to sea for hours on end, often at night, before trudging home to his tiny cottage on the seafront.
+Take the case of Paul Nash, who like many artists was psychologically scarred by his experiences on the Western Front.
+Nash spent the early 1920s recovering from ‘war strain’ at Dymchurch on the edge of Romney Marsh, where he painted a series of bleak, despairing landscapes.
+There are stories of him staring fixedly out to sea for hours on end, often at night, before trudging home to his tiny cottage on the seafront.
 On the whole, I’d rather have seen one of those Dymchurch seascapes than another vitrine filled with trench paraphernalia.

 And how about taking the opportunity to remember the artists who lost their lives in the conflict?
 The best-known cases are the French sculptor Henri Gaudier-Brzeska, the German painters Franz Marc and August Macke, and the British painter-poet Isaac Rosenberg.
 Marc in particular, like Macke a co-founder of Der Blaue Reiter and only 36 when he died at Verdun in 1916, was a huge loss to art.
 Yet none of these names are even mentioned in the Tate show.